beda-software/frontend-beda-software-stack/template-monorepo/README.md

 ]
 ```

-You can see this error in cli in this case
+If any of native dependencies was omitted you'll see this error

 `ERROR Invariant Violation: No callback found with cbID...`